Angular-Wave/angular.ts/README.md

 ![Build status](https://github.com/Angular-Wave/angular.ts/actions/workflows/ci.yml/badge.svg)
 [![stats](https://data.jsdelivr.com/v1/package/npm/@angular-wave/angular.ts/badge?style=rounded)](https://www.jsdelivr.com/package/npm/@angular-wave/angular.ts)

-This project preserves, modernises and expands the original [AngularJS](https://github.com/angular/angular.js) framework.
-AngularTS is "AngularJS: The Good Parts".
+This project preserves, modernises and expands the original [AngularTS](https://github.com/angular/angular.js) framework.
+AngularTS is "AngularTS: The Good Parts".
 It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adds a reactive change-detection model on top of modern build tooling with strong typechecking of TypeScript.

 The result is a high-performance, buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.